-The MGH program provides street-based outreach; safe, stable, and appropriate shelter; and comprehensive services for pregnant or parenting youth ages 16 through 21 for up to 18 months, or 21 months under extenuating circumstances.
+Transitional living programs (TLPs) provide street-based outreach, shelter, and comprehensive services to youth ages 16 through 21 for up to 18 months, or 21 months under extenuating circumstances.

-We acknowledge that many young people receiving services through MGH projects are young adults.
-Throughout this NOFO, we use the term "youth" to also include young adults between the ages of 18 and 21.
+We acknowledge that many young people receiving services through TLP projects are young adults.
+Throughout this NOFO, we use the term "youth" to also include young adults.